-A core-hour is a measurement of computational time by a processor core.
+A core-hour is a measurement of computational time.
 In OnScale, if you run one CPU for one hour, that's one core-hour.
 If you run 1000 CPUs for 1 hour, then that's 1000 core-hours.

 Users will be spending core hours to run their simulations and design sweeps so we feel it is necessary to provide users with a estimation of how long this may take.
 The number of core-hours spent per job however can be varied due to a number of different factors e.g. model size (number of elements), model inputs/outputs and simulation type.